ZhangWS/hosteldirt/README.md

 * Demo version (week 3) - reduced scope to focus on cleanliness.
 Labeled about 2K reviews (about 8K sentences, according to the spaCy sentence parser) about the topic of discussion.
 Calculated TF-IDF to determine characteristics about the topic.
 For a desired city, the local app returns curated review content from hostels about their recent sanitation track record.

-* Web app version (week 4) - prettify and make more useful.
+* Web app version (week 4) - Locked except for postgreSQL functionality